FreeFem/FreeFem-doc2/source/tutorial/tutorial.rst

 **The development cycle includes the following steps:**

-**Modeling:** From strong forms of PDE to weak forms, one must know the variational formulation to use FreeFem++; one should also have an eye on the reusability of the variational formulation so as to keep the same internal matrices; a typical example is the time dependent heat equation with an implicit time scheme: the internal matrix can be factorized only once and FreeFem++ can be taught to do so.
+**Modeling:** From strong forms of PDE to weak forms, one must know the variational formulation to use **FreeFem++**; one should also have an eye on the reusability of the variational formulation so as to keep the same internal matrices; a typical example is the time dependent heat equation with an implicit time scheme: the internal matrix can be factorized only once and **FreeFem++** can be taught to do so.

-**Programming:** Write the code in FreeFem++ language using a text editor such as the one provided in your integrated environment.
+**Programming:** Write the code in **FreeFem++** language using a text editor such as the one provided in your integrated environment.

 **Run:** Run the code (here written in file ``mycode.edp``).
 That can also be done in terminal mode by :